- Out-of-Stock

 The backing grade is a selection of veneer to be used on the non-visible face of a realization.

-This grade is technically sound, but esthetically, it is considered the lowest possible grade.
+This grade is technically sound, but aesthetically, it is considered the lowest possible grade.

-The backing grade may include pin-knots, knots, figures, flares, minerals, closed splits, discoloration, buckled / wavy, and other esthetical particularities commonly accepted in a backing grade.
+The backing grade may include pin-knots, knots, figures, flares, minerals, closed splits, discoloration, buckled / wavy, and other aesthetic particularities commonly accepted in a backing grade.

 What is Beech Wood?